angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 1. Cycle SW to draw EoA
 1. Land Polluted Delta and fetch the Island
 1. Cycle SW and play TO with 0 remaining cards

+With the addition of the Surveil land :card[Undercity Sewers], you can even remove 2 cards from your pile.

 ## Playing Through Countermagic